It is not uncommon for an application to use WHERE

 Conclusions

-There are some good reasons to use NULL.
-For example, Using NULL as default value by FromDual’s Shinguz, argues that using NULL makes tables smaller.
+.
+For example, Using NULL as default value by FromDual’s Shinguz, argues that using NULL

 But I believe that most of the times we should avoid anything that makes a good query plan impossible.
-This is something you may want to think about, before declaring your next column NULLable.
+This is something you may want to think about, before declaring your next column NULL

 Did you notice any mistake?
 Do you have thoughts about this article?
 Please comment!